 Cardiopulmonary health and climate change

-The Cardiopulmonary Health & Climate Change subgroup focuses on how rising temperatures and extreme weather events affect the heart and lungs, particularly in vulnerable populations.
+The Cardiopulmonary Health and Climate Change subgroup focuses on how rising temperatures and extreme weather events affect the heart and lungs, particularly in vulnerable populations.

 Our research aims to better understand how heat stress impacts people living with long-term heart and/or lung conditions, and to develop new approaches to study these effects.